Childbirth is killing black women, and here's why

 "So I would go on these PTSD chat rooms that war veterans were in, and I would tell my story, and they would take me in like I was one of their own," she said.
 "I found solace and comfort in the chat room of war veterans."

-Eventually, Saba started meeting with a therapist, she said.
+Eventually, after her miscarriage in that frozen yogurt shop, Saba started meeting with a therapist, she said.
+Saba ended up seeing a licensed clinical social worker who specializes in postpartum mental health and PTSD.
 Her PTSD symptoms were treated with a combination of therapy and restorative yoga.

-Then, after her miscarriage in that frozen yogurt shop, Saba ended up seeing a licensed clinical social worker who specializes in postpartum mental health and PTSD.

 As Saba reflected on all that she has overcome, she admitted that she often thinks back on that question: "Why didn't I die?"